-Romance is in the air, flower shops are working overtime across the country and reservations at fancy restaurants are getting harder and harder to come by.
-All of this can only mean one thing; Valentine’s Day is around the corner.
+Romance is in the air, flower shops are working overtime and restaurant reservations are getting harder and harder to come by.
+All of this can only mean one thing: Valentine’s Day is around the corner.

-And as Cupids everywhere plan romantic gestures for their special someone, there are certain foods that are rumored to assist in creating romance.
-While the Food and Drug Administration maintains that there is no scientific evidence that supports aphrodisiacs, the following foods continue to be linked with an enhanced the romantic experience.
-Please note that before taking any supplements or drastically changing your diets, it is suggested that you consult your physician first.
+As Cupids everywhere plan romantic gestures for their special someone, there are certain foods that are rumored to assist in sparking romance.
+While the Food and Drug Administration maintains that there is no scientific evidence that supports some aphrodisiacs, the following foods continue to be linked with an enhanced the romantic experience.

-Try grilling oysters to make your own chargrilled oysters and control the amount of butter used or even using coconut or olive oil.
-Nothing is more romantic than a surprise home cooked dinner.
-Steamed oysters in a white wine sauce are also a lighter option and just as delicious.
+Nothing is more romantic than a surprise home-cooked dinner.
+Try grilling oysters to make your own homemade chargrilled oysters to reduce the amount of butter used, or use coconut or olive oil instead.
+Steamed oysters in a white wine sauce is a lighter option and just as delicious.

 While chocolate is one of the foods most commonly linked to Valentine’s Day and romance, there isn’t much evidence to back the sweet treat’s claim to improving your sex drive.
-So while it’s always a good idea to surprise you Valentine with a chocolatey gift, don’t expect it to provide them with much more than a sugar rush.
+So while it’s always a good idea to surprise your Valentine with a chocolatey gift, don’t expect it to provide them with anything more than a sugar rush.

-When purchasing or preparing a chocolate gift, consider using dark chocolate with at least 70% cocoa for increased antioxidants and decreased sugar content.
+When purchasing or preparing a chocolate gift, consider using dark chocolate with at least 70 percent cocoa for increased antioxidants and decreased sugar content.

-Most often found in a powdered form, maca can be added to smoothies, teas or even with homemade Mexican maca hot chocolate to finish off your romantic evening.
+Most often found in a powdered form, maca can be added to smoothies, teas or even with hot chocolate to finish off your romantic evening.

-While it’s always fun to think of ways to increase romance, especially around Valentine’s Day, it shouldn’t be a surprise to anyone that eating a healthy and balanced diet is the best way to feeling good about yourself, remaining healthy and increasing your sex drive.
+While it’s always fun to think of ways to increase romance, especially around Valentine’s Day, it shouldn’t be a surprise to anyone that eating a healthy and balanced diet is the best way to feel good about yourself, stay healthy and increase your sex drive.